adoriasoft/polkadot_cosmos_integration/token/README.md

 ## Broadcast transactions to the substrate net

-To broadcast transaction to the substarte net and further execute the token logic you should follow to the next steps
+To broadcast transaction to the substrate net and further execute the token logic you should ffollow the next steps

 1. Go to the https://polkadot.js.org/apps/
 2. Go to the 'Settings' -> 'Developer' and replace the code to the next one